Chronic illness warrior and natural health coach and advocate, Gina helps others thrive beyond the challenges of chronic illness.

 Overall, if you're looking for a mascara that can most closely mimic the look of false lashes, a two-step fiber mascara like the Physician's Formula Kit is the way to go.

 However, if you don't like the idea of having to use two separate products to achieve full and thick lashes, opt for a regular fiber, tubing, or expanding mascara.
 Or, of course, you could get really, really good at applying falsies.

 One of the easiest ways to draw attention to your eyes and create fun, flirty looks is by adding mascara.

-- is a key component to making your eyes stand out
+- Is a key component of making your eyes stand out

-- has the ability to not only make your lashes darker
+- Has the ability to make your lashes darker

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.

 © 2017 Gina Welds